Dev8683/pvsneslibwiki/Home.md

-# PVSnesLib is an open and free library to develop programs for Nintendo SNES in C language
+# PVSnesLib is an open and free library to develop programs for Nintendo SNES

-PVSNeslib is split in 3 parts
+PVSneslib is split in 3 parts
 * The library itself provided with full code sources, obj files of each function and a Doxygen documentation (in the docs folder).
 * The tools and compiler (for Windows system only)
 * The examples (sprites, sound, graphics, debug)